top of page

 The adjective 'perceptive' has its etymological origins in Latin and reflects the capacity for keen understanding and discernment.
 It stems from the Latin word 'perceptivus,' which is derived from 'percipere,' meaning 'to perceive' or 'to apprehend.'
 'Perceptivus' describes a quality or characteristic associated with the ability to perceive accurately, highlighting the notion of astute observation and intuition.
 As the term evolved and was adopted into English, 'perceptive' came to signify someone who possesses a heightened ability to understand, interpret, and discern things with precision and insight, often relying on keen observation and intuition.
 The etymology of 'perceptive' thus underscores its connection to the act of perceiving and the quality of being astute in one's understanding and interpretation of the world.

-Quiz: Find the meaning of perceptive
+Find the correct meaning of the adjective perceptive:

 Try Again!